ColinKennedy/auto_docstring/README.md

+Roadmap
+ - logistical returns
+ - cross-typing (between args and returns, for example)
+ -

 - raises
  - it should work even if the raised object is actually a variable
  - also, it should be able to grab the message even if the message is a